Edit

 End Sub

-The code we'll put in this handler will add the name specified by the txtName textbox control to the lstNames listbox control.
-However, we want there to be two conditions to adding the name: the name provided must not be blank, and the name must not already exist.
+The code for this handler adds the name specified by the txtName textbox to the lstNames listbox.
+However, you want to add two conditions for adding the name: the name can't be blank, and the name can't already exist.

 4. The following code demonstrates adding a name to the lstNames control: